VisionKit

 }

-At this point, the basic background picture is drawn on the screen, and the effect seen on the phone is like having the camera on.
+At this point, the basic background picture is drawn onto the screen, and the effect on the phone is as if the camera is on.

-We introduced earlier. three.js Just to do this effect.
-The current popular WebGL The engine basically encapsulates a large number of interfaces that are convenient for us to use quickly, such as lighting rendering, model loading, etc. The previous code has been demonstrated, so I will not repeat the instructions here.
+Three.js, which we introduced earlier, is meant to do this.
+The popular WebGL engines nowadays basically encapsulate a lot of interfaces that are easy for us to use quickly, such as lighting rendering, model loading, etc. The previous code has been demonstrated, so I won't repeat it here.

-What we need to understand here is VKSession of hitTest Interface.
-The main purpose of this interface is to bring 2D Coordinates converted to 3D World coordinates, i.e. (x, y) Turn to (x, y, z).
-In layman's terms is the table shown on the screen, on screen it is 2D When we touch the screen, the coordinates we get are 2D Coordinates, which is (x, y)hitTest Interface can be converted into 3D World coordinates (x, y, z), and 3D The origin of the world coordinate system is the point at which the camera opens:
+What we need to know here is the hitTest interface for VKSession.
+The main purpose of this interface is to convert 2D coordinates to 3D world coordinates, i.e. (x, y) to (x, y, z).
+On the screen, it is 2D.
+When we touch screen, we get 2D coordinates, which is (x, y).
+The hitTest interface converts this into 3D world coordinate system (x, y, z), where the origin is the point at which the camera opens:

 const touches = evt.changedTouches.length ? evt.changedTouches : evt.touches